What is The Community Foundation of Frederick County?

 How much of a permanent fund is distributed to the charitable beneficiary each year?

 Permanent funds are either endowed or quasi-endowed.
-Endowments distribute net income only.
-Quasi-endowments spend 5 percent of the previous year-end balance.
+Endowments distribute net income plus appreciation annually, not to exceed 5 percent of the June 30 market value and never invading gift principal.
+Quasi-endowments spend 5 percent of the June 30 market value annually.
 In both cases, the funds always support the charitable cause for which the fund is intended.

 Who decides how the Community Foundation's funds are distributed?